About StampCollectingBlog.com

 …as not so many people know English and they will be confused to visit some English-language site

-I have partial solution /fix for this (like written on 1,000 comments and translating blog to multilingualpost)… I’ll simply translate some key areas of “theme” to proper languages (so that instead of “Leave a reply” the translated Russian page would say for example “Добавить комментарий”)… But no, it would not remove all the English content from viewers of the translation.
+I can do a partial solution /fix for this ..
+I’ll simply translate some key areas of “theme” to proper languages (so that instead of “Leave a reply” the translated Russian page would say for example “Добавить комментарий”)… But no, it would not remove all the English content from viewers of the translation.
 This blog is written and updated mainly in English, and as such it will also live on.

 Hope you’ll understand my point.